Padding Around Koh Chang and other Islands

 If the thought of heading off into the unknown in a sea kayak is a little off-putting then it’s well worth considering the guided kayak trips offered by the one professional sea kayaking company on Koh Chang.

-Kayak Chang is a British run business that employs experienced UK kayakers as guides and uses new sit inside sea kayaks and equipment all imported from the UK.
+SEA Kayaking is a British run business that employs experienced UK and Thai kayakers as guides and uses new Tiderace Xcape expedition boats and equipment is all imported from the UK.
 Safety is the main concern and everything is done to the same standard as it would be in the UK.

-At present they offer everything from beginners sessions to expeditions to the islands south of Koh Chang.
+At present they offer everything from beginners sessions and day paddles to multi-day expeditions to the islands south of Koh Chang.